Edit Blog Post

 As you make your way down south, your itinerary will certainly include Jerusalem

 .
 After touring around, you will need a place to rest.
 Within close reach of the center is the esteemed Orient Jerusalem hotel.
-The sprawling establishment
+The sprawling establishment has

 Villa Ba'Moshava Jerusalem